 For example, a $1,750 Direct Subsidized loan for the fall semester would be credited to your account balance as $1,731 after the origination fee was deducted by the lender.

 It is also important to realize that federal work-study money is issued directly to the student as a payroll check and will not be applied directly to the account balance.
 Work-study funds are awarded but only available if the student is able to find an eligible job.
 Please take this into consideration when estimating your semester balance.

 All students are expected to make payment in full for their semester bill or make the first payment on a monthly payment plan prior to the first day of classes.
-Failure to finalize payment arrangements will result in a $200 fine assessed to registered students following the second week of the semester.
+Failure to finalize payment arrangements will result in a $250 fine assessed to registered students following the second week of the semester.
 Students awaiting their financial aid award letter to be finalized still need to make payment arrangements before the end of the second week of classes.
-Questions regarding the status of your award letter should be directed to the Student Financial Services at (847) 317-4200 or [email protected].
+Questions regarding the status of your award letter should be directed to Financial Aid at (847) 317-8060 or [email protected].

 Trinity Alternative Payment Plan (TAPP)